By: Sandra Arevalo, MPH, RDN, CDN, CLC, CDCES, FADA

 When looking at different definitions of the word “culture”, my favorite is one from Tylor (1974), "that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society."
 But wait a minute, not only does that sound complex, we need to add more factors to the mix.
 The U.S. Hispanic population is beautifully diverse and dynamic.
 Processes of acculturation can change many of our typical customs and behaviors, so not being aware of cultural differences between different Hispanic groups can interfere with effective counseling and positive results.

-Here are five common misconceptions I have seen that can damage the relationship between Hispanic people with diabetes and diabetes educators.
+Here are five common misconceptions I have seen that can damage the relationship between Hispanic people with diabetes and diabetes care and education specialists.

 1. All Latinos eat tortillas

 Really?
 Tortillas are popular in Central America and Mexico, not in South America.
 When you tell your patients to cut down on their intake of tortillas, because we know that when eating tortillas you can eat eight or more per meal, you first need to make sure that tortillas are food staples.
 Take your time to find out what carbs your patient most often eats, and you might be surprised to hear many different answers.

 Patients who don’t eat tortillas and are asked about their intake might feel offended or believe that you have no idea what you are talking about.
 All rapport and trust that was built prior could be broken at this point.

 When you get patients with an accent you might assume they are born overseas and their first language is Spanish.
 As a matter of fact, only one-third of Hispanics in the U.S. are foreign born, as per the 2015 American Community Survey of the U.S. Census Bureau.